The Code (Nemo song): Reactions to performance and victory

 The Eurovision performance received positive reactions.
 Daily Telegraph music critic Neil McCormick praised Nemo's vocals and "wild energy" during the performance, stating that although they thought the song lyrics were unusual, their energy "turned [the performance] into something transcendent in its own ridiculous way".
 Swiss musician Chris von Rohr stated that when he first listened to the live performance of the song, "its power almost knocked me over...
 The whole package has vehemence, dynamism, but also a lot of feeling in the singing in all registers."
 El Mundo writers Charlotte Davies and Andrea Rosa M. del Pino wrote that the performance featured "magical, circus-like vocal stunts, where they jump literally from high-pitched evokers to fast-paced rap verses as if it were nothing."
 In a Guardian live blog, Martin Belam wrote that the performance "has got winner written all over it.
 The song is brilliant, and the staging is a step up from everyone else in terms of presenting some kind of circus act drama on that stage."
 El País Héctor Llanos Martínez described Nemo as a "force of nature", with the performance being described as "adjacent to the physical tricks performed on a disc-shaped moving platform, as if Mika had suddenly taken interest in parkour and skateboarding... they have done a presentation that has won over millions of this festival's viewers."

-The victory received mixed, highly polarsing reactions.
+The victory received mixed, highly polarising reactions.
 GQ Italias Valentina Caiani wrote that the victory "beat everybody's expectations... we have to admit that The Code had the potential to win, not only for the catchiness of the song, but also for the complexity of their performance and their choreography.
 Their strength relies on their message, which complies to the show's values and its slogan."
 Der Spiegels Felix Bayer wrote that the victory upheld the "myth of the Eurovision Song Contest as a haven of creativity, openness and diversity."
 Die Weltwoches Thomas Renggli wrote that "despite their choice of costume, which could have been improved, they kept their balance, both in terms of dance and music... in the end the musical quality prevailed."
 Katja Richard, writer for the Swiss outlet Blick, stated that the victory renewed discussions about the recognition of a third gender within Switzerland along with reinvigorating Swiss national pride.
 Numerous past Swiss Eurovision representatives, including 2019 representative Luca Hänni, 2020 and 2021 representative Gjon's Tears, and 2022 representative Marius Bear congratulated Nemo upon their victory.